Salt of the Earth (1954 film): Production

 Herbert Biberman was one of the ten Hollywood screenwriters and directors who refused in 1947 to answer questions from the House Committee on Un-American Activities about their affiliations with the Communist Party USA.
 The "Hollywood Ten" were cited for contempt of Congress and jailed.
 Biberman was imprisoned in the Federal Correctional Institution at Texarkana for six months.

-After his release, and unable to obtain work in Hollywood, he met with fellow blacklistees about establishing their own production company and collaborating to make movies.
+After his release from prison, unable to obtain work in Hollywood, Biberman met with fellow blacklistees about establishing their own production company and collaborating to make movies.
 In 1951, they formed the Independent Productions Corporation (IPC).
 Salt of the Earth was the sole production that IPC was able to finish.
 Other blacklistees who participated in the movie included Paul Jarrico, Will Geer, and Michael Wilson.

 Before production commenced in Silver City, New Mexico, the mainstream press already labeled the film dangerous and subversive because it was known to be the creation of blacklisted professionals, and because the International Union of Mine, Mill and Smelter Workers (a.k.a.
 "Mine Mill") was helping to fund it.
 The Mine Mill union had been expelled from the CIO in 1950 for its unwillingness to purge suspected Communists from its leadership.
 The Hollywood Reporter warned readers that "H'wood Reds are shooting a feature length anti-American racial issue propaganda movie."
 Newsweek headlined its attack on the film, "Reds in the Desert".

 As Tom Miller notes in a Cinéaste article, the early negative publicity made it difficult to assemble a film crew: "The International Alliance of Theatrical Stage Employees—IATSE, an AFL affiliate—refused to allow its members to work on Salt of the Earth because of the movie's politics.
 That the Hollywood unions wouldn't let their members work on such a pro-union film was bitter irony."
 As a consequence, IPC had to scramble to put together a makeshift crew.